b-N-I-R-A-V/European-Weather-Predictions/README.md

     <img width="80%" alt="image" src="https://github.com/user-attachments/assets/dcaf5c43-4696-438a-ac80-7a3cf6ead86c">
 </div>

-This is much more useful model when we want to predict unpleasant and pleasant days for the entire dataset containing all 15 weather stations.
-In comparisoh, Random Forests had accuracy was 100% for one station at a time and about 62% for all the stations.
+This is a much more useful model when we want to predict unpleasant and pleasant days for the entire dataset containing all 15 weather stations.
+In comparison, Random Forests had 100% accuracy for one station at a time and about 62% for all the stations.

-Note:
+**Note:**
-* I have not optimized Recurrent Neural Networks(RNN) such as Long- Short Term Memory(LSTM) which works better with time-series data that can also be used if we are to predict extreme weather events.
+* I have not optimized Recurrent Neural Networks (RNN) such as Long Short-Term Memory (LSTM), which works better with time-series data and can also be used if we aim to predict extreme weather events.
-* CNN works well image data and can be used for classification of weather images into different categories describing weather events.
+* CNN works well with image data and can be used for the classification of weather images into different categories describing weather events.
 I have added the script for weather image classification in the scripts folder.
 It had an accuracy of 93.33%.
-* Scritps for Generative Adversarial Networks(GAN) have been left out from this presentation to make it more focused on classification algorithms.
-None the less, they are available in the scripts folder if you want to check them out.
-They have the potential to visualize how future weather events can look like if we train them on sufficiently large dataset of images with extreme weather events.
+* Scripts for Generative Adversarial Networks (GAN) have been left out of this presentation to make it more focused on classification algorithms.
+Nonetheless, they are available in the scripts folder if you want to check them out.
+They have the potential to visualize how future weather events can look if we train them on a sufficiently large dataset of images with extreme weather events.

 ## Conclusion and Recommendations